conan-io/conan-io.github.io/_posts/2020-06-17-New-conan-release-1-26.markdown

 ## New Sub-Command : conan config init

-In the past, there have been many comments and suggestions about various annoyances when setting up a new `CONAN_HOME` directory from scratch.  `conan config install` handles a vast majority of use-cases, but not all of them.
+In the past, there have been many comments and suggestions about various annoyances when setting up a new conan home directory from scratch.  `conan config install` handles a vast majority of use-cases, but not all of them.
 There are many niche cases where users want to provision a new workspace with all the defaults values from the current conan version, and this was particularly